folxxs/another-hub/README.md

 # Welcome
 ![Screenshot 1](https://i.imgur.com/Cp8WqNT.png)

-Hello folks!, This is the official repository of Another Hub 0.0.1.
+Hello folks!, This is the official repository of Another Hub 0.0.2!

+## ChangeLogs
+(more games will be added soon)
+0.0.2 -- Fixed Bugs in Fisch Script
+0.0.1 -- Release.

 ## Loadstring
 The script is: